 - claiming any credits other than those claimed directly on Form IT-203 (e.g., long-term care insurance credit or farmers' school tax credit)

-Form IT-203-D, Nonresident and Part-Year Resident Itemized Deduction Schedule, to claim the New York itemized deduction.
+Form IT-196, New York Resident, Nonresident, and Part-Year Resident Itemized Deductions, to claim the New York itemized deduction.

 Form IT-201-V, Payment Voucher for Income Tax Returns, to make a payment by check or money order.